Khashoggi's fiancée demands Saudis be held accountable for his murder

 Saudi officials have dismissed the U.N. report.

-President Trump has expressed doubts about the crown prince's role and said the United States needs to preserve its alliance with the Saudis, particularly because Riyadh is a major customer for American military hardware.
+Trump has expressed doubts about the crown prince's role and said the U.S. needs to preserve its alliance with the Saudis, particularly because Riyadh is a major customer for American military hardware.

 Cengiz said Khashoggi did not see himself as a sworn enemy of his native country, having served earlier in his life as an adviser to members of the royal family and to government officials.
 Instead, he intended his commentaries to be taken as constructive but not hostile criticism, she said.